 Main Building, 1726 Locust Street

-The Curtis Institute of Music’s main building occupies two charming, connected nineteenth-century mansions with wood-paneled walls, ornate moldings, high ceilings, decorative ironwork, and Oriental rugs.
+The Curtis Institute of Music’s main building occupies two charming, connected 19th-century mansions with wood-paneled walls, ornate moldings, high ceilings, decorative ironwork, and Oriental rugs.
 Classes, practice, lessons, performances, and receptions are held here.
 The building also includes Field Concert Hall, the Curtis Opera Studio, the Graffman Common Room, music studios, classrooms, a computer studio, and the student lounge and offers wireless Internet access.

 Field Concert Hall